moondance-labs/tanssi-docs/learn/tanssi/templates.md

 Leveraging the [Frontier project](https://github.com/paritytech/frontier){target=_blank}, this template includes an Ethereum compatibility layer for ContainerChains to allow running unmodified Ethereum DApps.

-Using this template, Containerchains support to deploy and run any existing Smart Contract written in Solidity or Vyper languages with no changes, and by emulating Ethereum block production and exposing the expected RPC interface, developers can also continue using the same tools like [Metamask](https://metamask.io){target=blank}, [Hardhat](https://hardhat.org){target=blank}, [Remix](https://remix.ethereum.org){target=blank}, [Foundry](https://github.com/foundry-rs/foundry){target=blank}, [Truffle](https://trufflesuite.com){target=blank}, and many more out of the box, with no extra adapters.
+Using this template, Containerchains support the deployment and running of any existing Smart Contract written in Solidity or Vyper with no changes.
+By emulating Ethereum block production and exposing the expected RPC interface, developers can also continue using the same tools like [Metamask](https://metamask.io){target=_blank}, [Hardhat](https://hardhat.org){target=_blank}, [Remix](https://remix.ethereum.org){target=_blank}, [Foundry](https://github.com/foundry-rs/foundry){target=_blank}, [Truffle](https://trufflesuite.com){target=_blank}, and many more out of the box, with no extra adapters.

-With this EVM template, developers can have a [Moonbeam](https://moonbeam.network){target=blank}-like ContainerChain in no time and add their custom logic and features specific to the use case.
+With this EVM template, developers can have a [Moonbeam](https://moonbeam.network){target=blank}-like ContainerChain in no time and add their own custom logic and features specific to their own use case.